craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 The Shoreside Inn of Castaway Cove has been overrun by a number of vermin and varmints.

+We spoke to Grom, who said

-Grom said 'stuff doesn't stay ded here' since the fog came 18 years ago.
+- 'Stuff doesn't stay dead here' since the fog came 18 years ago.

-Buckaneer Break / Brandeywine is a 'shady, rough, and tumble' settlement to the North.
+- Buckaneer Break / Brandeywine is a 'shady, rough, and tumble' settlement to the North.
 You'd have to go through the Grung, a group of frogkin, to get there.

-Torrin 'got dark' and disappeared 18 years ago, at the same time as the fog came.
+- Torrin 'got dark' and disappeared 18 years ago, at the same time as the fog came.

 We're going to clear out the old tavern.
 We encountered rats.

-#### Session 3;
+#### Session 3; ---

 ## Stats